Online Healthcare Degree Programs

 Many students who decide to go back to school have busy lives and personal obligations that can’t simply be put on hold while they work toward a degree, and they might even have insecurities that cause them to doubt whether they “have what it takes” to go back to school.
 But CTU’s large network of current students and alumni who have taken the next step and earned their degrees online are living proof that it can be done, and we’re here to make it more convenient for our students to work toward their goals.
 At Colorado Technical University, we strive to make it easier for busy adults to achieve their academic objectives by offering flexible, career-oriented online healthcare degree program options, regardless of whether you’re currently working in the healthcare field or would like to break into it.
 CTU’s faculty, award-winning proprietary platforms,13 career-development resources, and programs to reduce out-of-pocket costs and time to graduation are all designed to provide an academic experience that is more accessible to everyone who wants to pursue an education.

-1. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, “Healthcare Occupations,” https://www.bls.gov/ooh/healthcare/home.htm (last visited 2/12/2020).
+1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, “Healthcare Occupations,” https://www.bls.gov/ooh/healthcare/home.htm (last visited 10/31/2020).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

-6. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, “Medical and Health Services Managers,” https://www.bls.gov/ooh/management/medical-and-health-services-managers.htm (last visited 2/12/2020).
+6 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, “Medical and Health Services Managers,” https://www.bls.gov/ooh/management/medical-and-health-services-managers.htm (last visited 2/12/2020).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

-8. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, “Administrative Services Managers,” https://www.bls.gov/ooh/management/administrative-services-managers.htm (last visited 2/12/2020).
+8 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, “Administrative Services Managers,” https://www.bls.gov/ooh/management/administrative-services-managers.htm (last visited 2/12/2020).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 CTU cannot guarantee employment, salary, or career advancement.
 Not all programs are available to residents of all states.